 Promoting soil carbon gains through active soil management in agricultural lands that have experienced historical losses of soil carbon.

 Greatly expanding soil and land management from local scale decisions to increased national and international actions.
 This could deliver large-scale benefits worldwide.

 Reducing the fragmentation in policy for soil and land management.

 A global research effort to increase soils carbon content and quantify the soil improvements.
 Also to adapt improved soil carbon management to land and climate conditions around the world.

-Professor Jerry Melillo (leader of the USA Global Change Research Programme’s 2014 report on climate change) stresses the urgency of addressing soil carbon.
+Professor Jerry Melillo is leader of the USA Global Change Research Programme’s 2014 report on climate change.
+He stresses the urgency of addressing soil carbon.
 ‘These recommendations are a thoughtful and positive statement that offers practical actions that can be taken to tackle these major global change challenges.
 Managing soil effectively is one of the most important tasks facing society in this century”’

-The full recommendations and supporting scientific evidence for the report are released as SCOPE, Volume 71, published by CAB International.
+You can find full recommendations and supporting evidence in SCOPE, Volume 71, published by CAB International.
 You can find it here.

 SCOPE 71 considers a range of topics related to soil carbon.
 It also includes a plain language discussion of the many free services that soil carbon provides for society.
 Further, it provides a set of options for managing soil carbon for the benefit of future generations.
 SCOPE 71 is a resource for policy makers and land managers who are working to build a more sustainable planet.

 For the past 45 years SCOPE has been working across scientific, cultural and political boundaries.
 As a result they’ve produced high profile, policy-relevant scientific assessments on many global environmental issues.